Process Sensors Corporation

 Induction Heating

 Induction heating is a technique commonly used across various industries in order to rapidly heat metals for treatmet or formation The process starts with placing an electrically conductive workpiece into a copper coil, through which an alternating current flows.
 The magnetic field created by this alternating current pushes the current to flow within the workpiece.
 Since the workpiece has an inherent electrical resistance to the current flow, heat is generated.
 The heating induction principle is traced back to that of the transformer effect.
 The primary winding is the coil, with the secondary winding as the workpiece.
+Application constraints typically include confined sighting paths, small targets, variable emissivity surfaces, smoke in the sight path and strong magnetic fields.

 Process Sensors Corporation has worldwide sales and support offices to assist on projects from initial scope and estimation of potential ROI to installation and integration of your system with responsive support after the sale.
-To explore the many ways Process Sensors Corporation's non-contact infrared temperature devices have positively impacted many manufacturing industries, and how they can offer solutions to your challenging applications, click on the link below.

 • Induction heating slabs, strips, billets, bar, tube, and pipe